cloudprivacylabs/lsa/README.md

   * A simple value: If none of the above exists, the value is a simple value.

-The term `attributes` defines a `merge` algorithm that receives two `attributes` and combines the contents of matching attributes:
+The term `attributes` defines a `compose` algorithm that receives two `attributes` and combines the contents of matching attributes:

 Input 1 :